OCR-D/ocrd-website/site/en/setup.md

 first [PAGE-XML](https://github.com/PRImA-Research-Lab/PAGE-XML) file group `OCR-D-SEG-BLOCK-DOCKER`)

-You can spin up a docker container, mounting the current working directory like this:
+You can spin up a Docker container, mounting the current working directory like this:

 ```sh
 docker run --user $(id -u) --workdir /data --volume $PWD:/data -- ocrd/all:maximum ocrd-tesserocr-segment-region -I OCR-D-IMG -O OCR-D-SEG-BLOCK-DOCKER
 ```

-For instructions on how to process your own data, please see the [user guide](/en/user_guide).
+For instructions on how to proceed further with the processing of your data, please see the [user guide](/en/user_guide).
 Make sure to also read [the notes on translating native command line calls to docker calls above](/en/user_guide#translating-native-commands-to-docker-calls).
 Make sure the image name matches the executable.

 ### Updating Docker image

-To update the docker images to their latest version, just run the `docker pull` command again:
+To update the Docker images to their latest version, just run the `docker pull` command:

 ```sh
 docker pull ocrd/all:<version>
 ```

-This can even be set up as a cron-job to ensure the image is always up-to-date.
+This can also be set up as a cron-job to ensure the image is always up-to-date.

 ## ocrd_all natively